fl4p/batmon-ha/README.md

 With the `alias` field you can set the name as displayed in Home Assistant.
 Otherwise, the name as found in Bluetooth discovery is used.

-If the device requires a PIN when pairing add `pin: 123456` (and replace 123456 with device's PIN)
+If the device requires a PIN when pairing add `pin: "123456"` (and replace 123456 with device's PIN) Add `adapter: "hci1"` to select a bluetooth adapter other than the default one.

 For verbose logs of particular BMS add `debug: true`.